eatablekolas/roblox-projects/README.md

 # My Portfolio
-Each folder represents one project.
+Each folder represents one project and contains:

-Each folder contains:
 - the most important scripts
 - a file that contains the entire project and can be opened in Roblox Studio